Requirements and Information

 The Judge must apply the same rules to all parties, regardless of whether you have an attorney.
 The Judge may not talk to you about your case outside of the courtroom, so please do not call to speak with the Judge.
 The Court’s Judicial Assistant can help you schedule a hearing.
 The Judicial Assistant may not help you with your case or send information to the other party or attorney for you.
 The Judicial Assistant may not “give the Judge a message.”
 Additionally, please do not ask the Judicial Assistant for the outcome of a hearing or verify that an order has been signed; you may review the Clerk’s website for details about your case.
 Please remember that whenever you file something with the Clerk or provide the Judge a copy, you must send a copy to all of the attorneys or parties at the same time.

-All attorneys must follow the Local Rules and the Twelfth Circuit Standards of Professionalism, which are also available on the Manatee County Bar Association’s website.
+All attorneys must follow the Twelfth Circuit Standards of Professionalism, which are also available on the Manatee County Bar Association’s website.

 You must schedule hearings one hour in duration or less through the JACS.
 Please do not combine timeslots.
 Please contact the Court’s Judicial Assistant to schedule hearings requiring more than one hour or if you are not finding available hearing time.

 Pro se parties must email a copy of the motion(s) to the Judicial Assistant they want hearing time for.
 The Judicial Assistant will provide hearing options for the parties to coordinate.